Guillermo Carnero Hoke: Later life and second exile

 In 1960 Carnero Hoke returned to exile in Mexico, where he founded the Latin American Liberation Movement (MLL) with other Latin American prospective revolutionaries.
 In 1966, he published La Madrastra Europa: Tesis para la liberación de América Latina ("La Madrastra Europa: Thesis for the release of Latin America"), a book outlining the ideology of the MLL.
 In 1967 he published El método revolucionario y la conciencia histórica ("The Revolutionary Method and Historical Consciousness"), a compilation of articles supporting the previous work.

 In 1968, Carnero Hoke returned to Peru from exile in Mexico and published Nueva teoría para la insurgencia ("New Theory for the Insurgency").
 On December 23, 1968 the PNRP National Council declared the party dissolved.

 In 1974 Carnero Hoke founded the Peruvian Indian Movement (MIP) with another indigenous activist, Virgilio Roel Pineda, but the organization never reached a broad audience.

+Illness and death

 Carnero Hoke had the first in a series of strokes in 1976, resulting in a month's hospitalization.
 He survived a second, but his third caused a cerebral infarction that resulted in his death on March 31, 1985.